Clodagh Redden is a ceramicist living and working in West Cork where she has established a studio near the coastal village of Glandore.

 The themes and motifs used in Clodagh’s work are symbolic of a spiritual journey between life and death.
 The Greek mythology and the ferryman Charon carrying the souls across the River Styx is the original concept of these transitional vessels but she also incorporates Celtic motifs, tonalities and moon within the pieces.
 Along with intricacy of the finer details sge primarily prefers to let the natural texture of the manipulated clay inform the final piece.

-She is currently in the process of expanding her sculptural skills, having learnt the art of bronze casting which she is now using in combinations with her ceramic work.,
+She has recently expanded her sculptural skills to incorporate the art of bronze casting which she is now using in combination with her ceramic work, to create pieces of extraordinary beauty.